lengfeld/live555-unofficial-archive/index.md

 The expected audience of this website are

-* security researches and
+* security researchers and
 * open source package maintainers

-Security researches should be able to inspect the source code of older live555 releases, e.g. when they investigate an insecure hardware device that ships an out-of-date version of live555 and other software.
+Security researchers should be able to inspect the source code of older live555 releases, e.g. when they investigate an insecure hardware device that ships an out-of-date version of live555 and other software.